Swaybob/ParkingLotSystem/README.md

 # ParkingLotSystem
-The Programm is bult using vanilla Js and pure HTML and CSss without any framework or library.
+The Program is built using vanilla Js and pure HTML and CSS without any framework or library.